What Does it Take to Be a Correspondence Clerk?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Correspondence Clerks
+What Tools & Technology do Correspondence Clerks Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Correspondence Clerks: